edicoehf/Tjonustukerfi/Bakendi/README.md

 * Change the models/tablenames and then do the same as when adding a new table <br />

 ## <p align="center">Tests</p>
 Tests are run with MSTests.
 If the test class depends on another class (e.g. service using a repository) the other class is Mocked, which in turn mocks the classes functionality.
-Each test class is used to for one class in the project.
+Each test class is used for one class in the project.
 The test classes are setup to configure variables and things needed before each test is run, they also do a cleanup after each test.<br />
 ### How to run tests:<br />
 * Navigate to the ThjonustukerfiTests folder
 * Run: dotnet test